Kathy Manderino: Biography

 Manderino's father, James, was a member of the House from 1967 to 1989 and served as the 133rd Speaker of the Pennsylvania House in 1989.
 In 2003, the political website PoliticsPA named her as a possible successor to House Minority Leader Bill DeWeese.

 In 2008, Manderino announced that she would be a candidate for Majority Leader of the House.
 She was defeated for the post by Todd Eachus.
 In 2010, Manderino announced her retirement.
 She was succeeded by fellow Democrat Pamela DeLissio.

 In 2015, following the election of Democratic Governor Tom Wolf, Manderino was nominated to serve as Secretary of Labor and Industry of Pennsylvania.
 She was subsequently confirmed by the Pennsylvania State Senate in May 2015.
-In July 2017, Governor Wolf announced that Secretary Maderino was leaving her position at Labor and Industry to join the Pennsylvania Gaming Control Board.
+In July 2017, Governor Wolf announced that Secretary Manderino was leaving her position at Labor and Industry to join the Pennsylvania Gaming Control Board.
 She has served on the Gaming Control Board since August 1, 2017.